SEN Information Report

 Our College aspires to provide students with special educational needs and/or disabilities (SEND) with an education that allows them to fulfil their potential by recognising their individual differences, accepting their strengths and weaknesses and enabling them to value themselves and others.
 We have an inclusive ethos and the College strives to create a sense of community and belonging for all students.

-‘All teachers are teachers of children with special education needs.
-Teaching such children is therefore a whole school responsibility.’
+‘All teachers are teachers of students with special education needs.
+Teaching such students is therefore a whole school responsibility.’
 (SEN Code of Practice 2014)

-Fundamental to SEND students accessing the curriculum is high quality teaching, differentiated for individual students and targeted at their area of weakness.
-The aim is to provide learning experiences and a curriculum that is so personalised that the requirement for students with potential needs to access additional intervention is reduced.
+Fundamental to SEND students accessing the curriculum is high quality teaching, differentiated for individual students and targeted at their areas for development.

-It is our intention is to provide effective provision for students who may have additional needs under the broad categories of:
+It is our intention is to provide effective provision for students who may have additional needs under the 4 broad categories of need:

 - Cognition and Learning

 - Communication and Interaction

 As from September 2014, local authorities and schools were required to publish and keep under review information about services they expect to be available for students and young people with Special Educational Needs and/or Disabilities (SEND) aged 0-25.
 This is the ‘Local Offer’